designwall/dw-question-answer/readme.txt

 = 1.2.4 =
 * New:  Spanish Languages supported
 * New:  Russian Languages supported
-* New:  France Languages supported
+* New:  French Languages supported
 * Update: Editor Update for Wordpress 3.9
 * Fix: Email header was lost when have from field